 Rivas-Adrover, Esther, "Estructuras Desplegables: Arquitectura, Ingeniería y Diseño ", Promopress: España, 2015.

 As well as having taught architectural design at degree and postgraduate level, ERA has lectured and run workshops nationally and internationally in several Universities and conferences.
-These include the University of Cambridge, University of Oxford, Oxford Brookes University, University of Westminster, University of East London, University of Greenwich, University of Siena in Italy and Universidad Cardenal Herrera in Valencia in Spain.
+These include Oxford Brookes University, University of Cambridge, University of Westminster, University of Oxford, University of East London, University of Greenwich, University of Siena in Italy and Universidad Cardenal Herrera in Valencia in Spain.

 Exhibitor at the Royal Academy of Arts in London at the Summer Exhibition in the Architecture Room with the drawing ‘Library Tower and Archive in the River Thames’ exhibited in 2009 and ‘The Geometry Machine, Crosby Beach, Liverpool’ exhibited in 2011.